March 2021 North American blizzard: Rocky Mountains

 The storm brought Cheyenne their largest two-day snowfall on record, with 30.8 in falling from March 13–14.
 The storm closed schools and colleges, as well as city and state government buildings.
 Schools and government offices also shut down in Casper.
 Denver received their second-largest March snowfall on record, with 27.1 in falling at the airport.
 The storm was also Denver's fourth-largest snowstorm on record.
-The storm shut down major highways, caused blizzard conditions across the region, forced more than 2,000 flights to be canceled, and left tens of thousands of people without power.
+The storm shut down major highways, caused blizzard conditions across the region, forced more than 2,000 flights to be canceled and forced all runways to be closed at Denver International Airport, and left tens of thousands of people without power.
 The Colorado Avalanche Information Center issued an avalanche warning for the Front Range area due to the heavy snow.
 The Aurora Police Department in Colorado reported 25 to 30 vehicles were stranded on the E-470 toll road east of Denver.
 Several interstate highways including Interstate 25, Interstate 70, Interstate 76 and Interstate 80 shut down.
 Nearly 24,000 homes and businesses in Colorado remained without electricity on March 15.
+The snowstorm also prevented the Los Angeles Kings to fly out of Denver, postponing a game against the St. Louis Blues.
 Several school districts in South Dakota canceled classes due to the storm.
 In Wyoming, schools in Laramie and Natrona counties announced they would be closed through the middle of the week as travel was nearly impossible.
 The United States Postal Service also announced it is having difficulty delivering mail in some parts of Wyoming.
 Outside of those two states, wind gusts reaching 69 mph in Maeser, Utah.